 - easier assembly and disassembly of fitting parts

 From the selection of the suitable solid film lubricant to the application, quality control and delivery.
-With us you receive everything from one source.
-You have a fixed contact person and do not have to run from pillar to post.
+We are your dedicated contact partner, providing you with everything you need from a single source.

 Surface preparation is the first step in the coating process.
 It plays a special role in solid film lubricant coating, because good adhesion and the associated long lifetime can only be achieved with a pretreatment of the surface tailored to the component and the solid film lubricant used.
 Thorough removal of all grease residues, dust, dirt, rust and scale is a fundamental part of the surface pretreatment.

 Pretreatment of metal parts

 Degreasing can usually be effected using organic solvents.
 More environmentally and user-friendly cleansing can be achieved by using alkaline or neutral, aqueous cleaners.
 The effectiveness of the cleaners can often be intensified when combined with ultrasound or heat.
 Rust and scale can be removed mechanically or chemically.
 Grinding and shot blasting have proven themselves as mechanical pretreatment methods.
 Through phosphating as pretreatment, the adhesion of the solid film lubricant to the metal surface can be significantly improved in comparison with degreased or shot-blasted surfaces.
 In many applications this results in a considerable increase in the lifetime of the solid film lubricant coating.
 In addition, the corrosion protection effect of the solid film lubricant coating is significantly enhanced by phosphating.